-- The Authority has reviewed previous comparable orders it has issued for breaches of Article 53 of the Law. - The Authority's Article 35 Order No. 10 of 2015, dated 4 March 2015, against 2Connect W.L.L (the "2Connect Order") contains a comparable penalty for the failure to comply with an Article 53 Request. - 2Connect W.L.L. was fined a final amount of BD 37,500 for this failure calculated as a baseline figure of BD 15,000 with aggravating factors increasing the baseline amount by a further BD 22,500. - When setting the baseline fine for the 2Connect Order, the Authority had regard to the purpose behind the Article 53 Request, which was to gather information to enable the Authority to carry out a review of the market for the purposes of formulating regulatory strategy. - In order for the Authority to carry out its duties and obligations effectively it requires that the information available to it is current and accurate: consequently there are stringent obligations on Licensees requiring that when the Authority makes requests for information that these are taken seriously and responded to expeditiously. - Bahrain Broadband's failure to respond to a reasonable and straightforward request for information (in breach of the requirements of the Law and its Licence) has impacted upon the Authority's ability to facilitate this information exchange. - In view of the severity of these issues, the Authority has decided to apply the baseline figure for the breach of the Article 53 Request at the same BD 15,000 applied in the previous 2Connect Order.
+- 101 The Authority has reviewed previous comparable orders it has issued for breaches of Article 53 of the Law. - The Authority's Article 35 Order No. 10 of 2015, dated 4 March 2015, against 2Connect W.L.L (the "2Connect Order") contains a comparable penalty for the failure to comply with an Article 53 Request. - 2Connect W.L.L. was fined a final amount of BD 37,500 for its breach of Article 53.
+This amount was calculated on the basis of a baseline figure of BD 15,000 with aggravating factors increasing the baseline amount by a further BD 22,500. - When setting the baseline fine for the 2Connect Order, the Authority had regard to the purpose behind the Article 53 Request, which was to gather information to enable the Authority to carry out a review of the market for the purposes of formulating regulatory strategy. - In order for the Authority to carry out its duties and obligations effectively it requires that the information available to it is current and accurate; consequently there are stringent obligations on Licensees requiring that when the Authority makes requests for information, these are taken seriously and responded to expeditiously. - Bahrain Broadband's failure to respond to a reasonable and straightforward request for information (in breach of the requirements of the Law and its Licence) has impacted upon the Authority's ability to facilitate this information exchange.

+107 In view of the severity of these issues, the Authority has decided to apply the baseline figure for the breach of the Article 53 Request at the same BD 15,000 applied in the previous 2Connect Order.